 Abu Naser Khaliquzzaman ‘Zaman’

 Mission: To promote dialogue and trust between communities of different faiths.

 Vision: A more peaceful world, where empathy and generosity strengthen communities and create opportunities.
 PeaceHeals.org

 Manufacturer and exporter of food products and agricultural commodities, including halal certified.
 The company was initially created to combat the growing problem of poor quality, contaminated food products in Bangladesh.
 Brands include American Halal, Newmarket Foods, and American Grain Products.
 Approved to participate in USDA GSM 102/103 programs, MAP (Market Access Program), and Dairy Export Incentive Program (DEIP).

 Board Member, Mid-Atlantic Soybean Association (regional affiliate of American Soybean Association)

 Hosted Juba Mela and other national programming, focused on health & wellness, social welfare, and youth issues in the newly emerging democracy.

 Congregation of Holy Cross

-Peace is central to all religion.
-Many faithful greet each other with a gesture of peace... shalom, salaam, peace be with you.
-Empathy, generosity, and trust can change the world.
+Peace is central to all religions.
+Many faithful greet each other with a gesture of peace... shalom, salaam, namaste, peace be with you.
+Empathy, generosity, and trust will change the world.

-If you can help our cause, it would be greatly appreciated.
+If you can help our cause, we apprecaite it and thank you.